Myanmar president, close Suu Kyi friend, says he’s retiring

-YANGON, Myanmar (AP) — Myanmar’s president, a close friend of leader Aung San Suu Kyi, has announced that he is retiring.
+YANGON, Myanmar (AP) — Myanmar’s president, a close friend of the country’s top leader, Aung San Suu Kyi, announced Wednesday that he is stepping down.

-A statement posted Wednesday on the Myanmar President Office’s Facebook page said that 71-year-old President Htin Kyaw was retiring from his duties.
+A statement posted on the Myanmar President Office’s Facebook page said that 71-year-old President Htin Kyaw was retiring from his duties.
+The statement said he wished to take a rest, and follows reports that he suffered ill health that forced him to take at least two trips abroad for medical care in the past year.

 The statement said his post would be filled within seven working days, in line with the constitution.

 Htin Kyaw became president in March 2016.
-He was Myanmar’s first civilian president and the head of its first government to be elected in free and fair polls.
+He was Myanmar’s first elected civilian president and head of its first government to be elected in free and fair polls since a 1962 military coup.

 Most Read Nation & World Stories